A Comparison Of Reg CF And Reg A-Plus - Law360

 It appears to be an interesting niche area.Robert W Neill JrInvested 11 months ago

 I believe in the Youngry mission and the founder Ash Kumra.Elisa Miller-OutInvested 12 months ago

-Just hedging my betsKaipa KartikInvested 12 months ago
+Just hedging my betsKaipa KartikInvested about 1 year ago

-My first crowd investment everFrank WallersteinInvested 12 months ago
+My first crowd investment everFrank WallersteinInvested about 1 year ago

 Ash Kumra!Aj ThurberInvested about 1 year ago